landongyu/event-scheduler/README.md

 In contrast, AVL trees ensure O(log n) complexity for insertion, deletion, and lookup operations, providing a significant performance advantage, particularly for applications with a large and dynamic dataset like an event scheduler.

+## Exception Handling and Data Preservation

+The application employs a try...except mechanism to handle unexpected terminations.
+User inputs are read in a loop, and in case of an abrupt closure or an input error, the application catches the exception.
+This triggers the immediate saving of the current state of events to a file, followed by a graceful termination of the program.
+This feature ensures that your event data is not lost, even if the program exits unexpectedly, providing additional reliability to the application's operation.

 ## Getting Started

 To use the application, simply run `python main.py` and follow the CLI prompts to add, remove, list events, or exit the application.